M720111120126/OleanderJS/README-English.md

       data_on_click: "alert('Button 3 was clicked')",
     }
     Button() {
-      data_text : "2-Button visible only during the day",
+      data_text : "Button 2 - Only visible during the day",
       data_on_click: "alert('Button 2 was clicked')",
       method_condition: "isDaytime"
     }
     Button() {
-      data_text : "2-Button visible only at night",
+      data_text : "Button 2 - Only visible at night",
       data_on_click: "alert('Button 2 was clicked')",
       method_condition: "!isDaytime"
     }